-To be accepted into a Master of Science in Education degree program in the Department of Educational Foundations and Literacy, a student must: (a) have a minimum undergraduate grade-point average of 2.5; (b) submit proof of teacher certification or professional endorsement from any of the 50 states or territories and have graduated from an NCATE or regionally accredited university; (c) submit a copy of his/her last summative teaching evaluation (i.e., a PBTE or similar evaluation form), or a letter from a school superintendent, principal or professor attesting to teaching skills and/or graduate studies potential.
+There are three M.S.E. degree programs available from the Department of Educational Foundations and Literacy.
+To be accepted into the Master of Science in Education in Literacy Education degree program in the Department of Educational Foundations and Literacy, a student must: (a) have a minimum undergraduate grade-point average of 2.5; (b) submit proof of teacher certification or professional endorsement from any of the 50 states or territories and have graduated from an NCATE or regionally accredited university; (c) submit a copy of his/her last summative teaching evaluation (i.e., a PBTE or similar evaluation form), or a letter from a school superintendent, principal or professor attesting to teaching skills and/or graduate studies potential.
 Applicants who do not meet these criteria must design, with a department advisor or graduate coordinator, a conditional program and complete the first 12 hours of that program (including the department's research course) with a minimum grade-point average of 3.50.
 International applicants should meet these requirements in comparable ways.